Enterprise Semantic Model

 Identify design requirements and build with continous refinement

-Based upon the design requirements, the data model objects and associations, you will add to your Enterprise Semantic Model the associated reference data elements.
+Based upon the design requirements, the data model objects and associations, you will add to your Enterprise Semantic Model the associated data elements.
 This may require extending the model to support additional requirements.
 Establish common definitions working with the business area domain experts.
 The semantic model will continuously be refined and expanded project by project.